 Blissful Living and Berry Picking

-The Steers pride themselves on the family atmosphere of their place, and their clean, comfortable cabins, which sleep up to six.
-Fresh cut flowers from Anjanette's garden grace the well built cabins, which feature country furniture and private baths.
-(There is no television).
-The property also includes a hot tub and sauna, as well as Anjanette's greenhouse and flower gardens.
+The property also includes a hot tub as well as a greenhouse and flower gardens.
 The grounds not only have stunning views, but access 12 miles of maintained trails.
-They Steers will even point you in the direction of wild berry patches, since Sheep Mountain is a popular gathering place for Alaskans looking to fill their freezers with blueberries and cranberries.
+The owners may even point you in the direction of wild berry patches, since Sheep Mountain is a popular gathering place for Alaskans looking to fill their freezers with blueberries and cranberries.

 Launching Pad for Adventure

-The options for exploration and adventure around the Lodge are numerous, and the Steers help guests hire guide services.
-They can arrange just about anything (other than fishing, it's not a good fishing spot)--whether you want to shoot the rapids of the Lion’s Head run on the Matanuska River, strap on crampons and walk on a glacier or take a flight over the mountains, rivers and glaciers of the area.
-Sheep Mountain Lodge is a good area to spend a couple of days, and waiting to book trips until arrival is advised.
-This is so the activities can be selected while accounting for weather conditions.
+The options for exploration and adventure around the Lodge are numerous, and the owners help guests hire guide services.
+They can arrange just about anything--whether you want to shoot the rapids of the Lion’s Head run on the Matanuska River, strap on crampons and walk on a glacier or take a flight over the mountains, rivers and glaciers of the area.

 The lodge has a restaurant and full bar, which are open from mid-May to mid-September.
 It’s a place that Alaskans will stop in for a meal during a weekend trip or long drive.
 That’s to say, it’s an oasis of good food on a highway system known for greasy spoons.
 Their nightly specials are highlights and include halibut, shrimp and salmon from Prince William Sound and Alaskan produce from the Palmer area.
 Home-baked desserts top off every meal, with specials such as triple berry cobbler or strawberry rhubarb pie.